 Phase 1 emphasizes your orientation to and engagement in the activities prescribed by your individualized treatment plan, which you will develop during this phase.
-You are expected to attend and engage in all scheduled treatment appointments.
-You will appear at VIS meetings bi- weekly and will meet with your probation officer as directed.
+You are expected to attend and engage in all scheduled treatment and VIS support group appointments.
+You will appear at VIS monthly meetings and will meet with your probation officer as directed.
 Additionally, you will meet with the Vet Center representative (or Veterans Service Officer) to review present benefits and apply for other benefits for which you may be eligible.
 If substance abuse is diagnosed, you will submit to random, observed toxicology testing.
-If you have not already met your veteran mentor, you will be introduced to them during this phase.
+If you have not already met your Veteran mentor, you will be introduced to them during this phase.